Tonyli-T/Sudoku_console/README.md

 # Sudoku_console

-hey, this is a sudoku solver app.
+Hey, this is a sudoku solver app.